luuranko/personal-chinese-dictionary/README.md

   - Pinyin and hanzi search still works on top of this
 - User can filter words by meaning
   - search term is checked from both Finnish and English translations but not from explanation
+- User can view words in different orders (chronological, by pinyin or by hanzi)

 ## Future features